Accelerator

 Reach

-2 promising solutions supported for scale
+2 promising solutions are scaled

 Supply